-It is possible to publish a Generic Extractor configuration as completely separate component.
+It is possible to publish a Generic Extractor configuration as a completely separate component.
 This enables sharing the API extractor between various projects and simplifies its further configuration.

 Before converting your configuration to a universally available component, consider